Alain Prost: Later life

 During 1994 and 1995, Prost worked as a pundit for the French TV channel TF1.
 He also worked for Renault doing public relations and promotions.
 Prost went back to his old team McLaren, working as a technical adviser; he also completed L'Étape du Tour, an annual mass-participation bike ride that takes place on a stage of the Tour de France.

 In 2024, Prost publicly expressed concerns about the growing trend of Formula One teams undergoing frequent name changes due to shifts in ownership and sponsorship.
 He argued that while commercial partnerships are an integral part of modern Formula One, the constant rebranding risks undermining the sport’s sense of tradition and continuity.
-Citing the example of Sauber, which transitioned from Alfa Romeo to Stake and is scheduled to become Audi in 2026, as well as the rebranding of AlphaTauri into Visa Cash App RB, Prost suggested that such practices dilute the historic identity and emotional connection fans have with longstanding teams.
+Citing the example of Sauber, which transitioned from Alfa Romeo to Stake and then to Audi in 2026, as well as the rebranding of AlphaTauri into Visa Cash App RB, Prost suggested that such practices dilute the historic identity and emotional connection fans have with longstanding teams.
 He emphasized that Formula One’s heritage is built not only on its drivers and manufacturers but also on the enduring legacies of its teams, and warned that prioritizing short-term commercial gains over stability could damage the sport’s cultural fabric.

 Prost Grand Prix

-During 1989 Prost began to contemplate starting his own team, as his relationship with his McLaren teammate, Ayrton Senna, had turned sour.
+During 1989, Prost began to contemplate starting his own team, as his relationship with his McLaren teammate, Ayrton Senna, had turned sour.
 Prost and John Barnard, formerly chief designer at McLaren, came close to founding a team in 1990; but a lack of sponsorship meant that this was not possible, so Prost moved to Ferrari and Barnard left Ferrari to join Benetton.
 After falling out with the Italian team at the end of 1991, Prost found himself without a drive for 1992; after the failure of extensive negotiations with Guy Ligier about buying his Ligier team, Prost decided to join Williams for 1993.
 By 1995, when Prost was working for Renault, people had assumed that a Prost-Renault team would be formed.
 Renault refused Prost's request to supply engines for his team, ending the speculation.